 - Complete Data Replication, in which each node holds all data locally.
 This allows simple parallelization, classically image-space parallelization, through the same sequential algorithm on all nodes and minimizes communication overhead during processing.
-This technique is effective for processing read-only data (such as many graphics and visualization applications).
-In practice, it often achieves near linear speedup and facilitates good load balancing.
-However, it does not always scale well as the cost of initial data distribution is a function of both the size of data and the number of nodes.
+This technique is only effective for processing read-only data.
+It does not scale well as the cost of initial data distribution is a function of both the size of data and the number of nodes.
 The demand for large memory in each computation node is often difficult to meet. - Block Replication, in which a dataset is typically partitioned into blocks or slices based on the 'physical' organization of the data.
 This meets the basic needs of object-space parallelization, and replicates a small proportion of an input dataset on each processor.
-For example, a regular block decomposition method may divide a volume dataset into equally sized regular blocks.
-As equally sized blocks do not ensure an equal amount of workload in each block, this sometimes leads to difficulties in load balance.
-An irregular block decomposition method is often employed to produce blocks that contain similar workloads. - Structured or Hierarchical Partitioning, in which one or more higher level structures are superimposed upon the raw dataset, facilitating data decomposition based on the 'logical' organization of the data.
-An occupancy map [54] is a simple form of such structures, which employs a binary flag to indicate whether or not a block of data is of any interest to the rendering algorithm.
-A relatively more complex approach is the Kd-tree Partitioning [55], which is used for partitioning k-dimensional space into sub-volumes along planes through the dataset.
-Another commonly used approach is Octree subdivision [56,57], which recursively divides the object-space (or an octant) into eight octants.
-Such a structure can be used to organize the data according to various attributes, including spatial occupancy and workload [58].
-While most structured partitioning takes places in the object-space, many of these methods can also serve image-space parallelization as they can facilitate efficient view-dependent data fetch [59], and combined image and data coherence.
-Recently, scene graphs were used as a hierarchical structure for managing sort-first, distributed memory parallel visualization [60], and facilitating real-time virtual reality applications [61].
+For example, a regular block decomposition method may divide a volume dataset into equally-sized regular blocks.
+As equally-sized blocks do not ensure an equal amount of workload in each block, this sometimes leads to difficulties in load balance.
+An ir-

+- regular block decomposition method is often employed to produce blocks that contain similar workloads. - Structured or Hierarchical Partitioning, in which one or more higher level structures are superimposed upon the raw dataset, facilitating data decomposition based on the 'logical' organization of the data.
+An occupancy map [MDKH01, KWH03] is one of the simplest forms of such structures, which employs a binary flag to indicate whether or not a block of data is of any interest to the rendering algorithm.
+A relatively more complex approach is the Kd-tree Partitioning [Ben75], which is used for partitioning k-dimensional space into sub-volumes along planes through the dataset.
+Another commonly used approach is Octree subdivision [DT81, CA86], which recursively divides the object-space (or an octant) into eight octants.
+Such a structure can be used to organize the data according to various attributes, including spatial occupancy and workload [VA88].
+While most structured partitioning takes places in the object-space, many of these methods can also serve image-space parallelization as they can facilitate efficient view-dependent data fetch [LP02], and combined image and data coherence.
+Recently, scene graphs were used as a hierarchical structure for managing sort-first, distributed memory parallel visualization [BHPB03], and facilitating real-time virtual reality applications [NLSG03].

 Load balancing is normally addressed by appropriate task assignment methods, which are typically classified by its run-time behaviour.
-Static task assignment [52,62] predetermines the workload of each processor according to the predicated workload of each sub-task and processing power of each computation node.
-Though it requires the preprocessing of task assignment, it demands less communication overhead and little cost in run-time monitoring and scheduling.
+Static task assignment (e.g., [WH94, MPK94]) pre-determines the workload of each processor according to the predicated workload of each sub-task and processing power of each computation node.
+Though it requires the pre-processing of task assignment, it demands less communication overhead and little cost in run-time monitoring and scheduling.
 It usually facilitates efficient data partition and distribution by taking data coherence into account in task assignment.

-Dynamic task assignment (e.g. [53]) maintains a pool of tasks, which are often of small and varying workloads.
+Dynamic task assignment (e.g., [Lac96]) maintains a pool of tasks, which are often of small and varying workloads.
 Whenever a processor is free, it is assigned a new task from the pool.
 This procedure repeats until the pool is empty.
-This method is particularly effective in heterogeneous environments (where the available computation capacity of each node is difficult to predict), and image-space parallelization (where the workload of each sub-task is difficult to predict).
+This method is particularly effective in heterogeneous environments, where the available computation capacity of each processor is somehow difficult to predict.
+It is often associated with image-space parallelization where the workload of each sub-task is difficult to predict.